wrabelk/immuta-blog/content/en/docs/_index.md

 ## What is Diátaxis?

-Diátaxis structures technical documentation around users’ needs and goals as they relate to a product.
+[Diátaxis](https://diataxis.fr/) structures technical documentation around users’ needs and goals as they relate to a product.
 At its heart, Diátaxis reflects four phases of learning (or how people become experts in a craft) to overcome some of these challenges:

-* learning-oriented phase: We begin by learning.
+* **learning-oriented phase:** We begin by learning.
 We learn a skill by *doing*, under the guidance of a teacher.

-* task-oriented phase: Next we want to put the skill to work.
+* **task-oriented phase**: Next we want to put the skill to work.

-* information-oriented phase: As soon as our work calls upon knowledge that we don’t already have, it requires us to consult technical reference.
+* **information-oriented phase**: As soon as our work calls upon knowledge that we don’t already have, it requires us to consult technical reference.

-* explanation-oriented phase: Finally, away from the work, we reflect on our practice and knowledge to understand the whole.
+* **explanation-oriented phase**: Finally, away from the work, we reflect on our practice and knowledge to understand the whole.

 From those four phases of learning, Diátaxis creates a map that divides documentation into four modes that correspond to each of the four phases of expertise above, each of which should be distinct from the others: